Indian Television Academy Awards

 The Indian Television Academy Awards, also known as the ITA Awards, is an annual award ceremony organised by the Indian Television Academy to honour performances and excellence in Hindi-language television, films as well as web content.

+History

 The Indian Television Academy was launched in July 2001 by Anu Ranjan and the first ITA Awards were held in November 2001.

+Trophy

+The trophy for the Indian Television Academy Awards is a golden statuette shaped like a stylized human figure with raised hands holding a blue square shield.